bitrockteam/bitrock-website/src/blog/an-introduction-to-deno.md

 ##### Server Setup

-As last point, here’s a quick but interesting comparison between a server setup in Node and in Deno.
+Last but not least, here’s a quick but interesting comparison between a server setup in Node and in Deno.

 Node server: